Our priority is to help customers when they are at their most vulnerable and to pay as many claims as we can as soon as

 The bills don’t stop coming when someone dies.
-Help protect your family financially with life assurance from £6 a month.
+Help protect your family financially with our life assurance starting from only £6 a month.

 Could your family afford to pay the mortgage if you died?
 Help make sure they never have this worry.

 Get a quick glance at the differences between our life insurance and mortgage life insurance policies and our Over 50s Plans.